dapr/quickstarts/README.md

 | Configuration | Coming soon... |

 ### Tutorials
-Go deeper into a topic or scenario, oftentimes using building block APIs together to solve problems (e.g. build a distributed calculator, build and deploy an app to Kubernetes).
+Go deeper into a topic or scenario, oftentimes using building block APIs together to solve problems (for example, build a distributed calculator, build and deploy an app to Kubernetes).

 | Tutorials  | Description                                                                                                                                                        |
 |--------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|